Efficient asynchronous optimization of expensive black-box functions on top of Apache Spark

 >>> pip install maggy

-The programming model is that you wrap the code containing the model training inside a wrapper function.
+The programming model consists of wrapping the code containing the model training inside a function.
 Inside that wrapper function provide all imports and parts that make up your experiment.

 There are three requirements for this wrapper function: